yuhangle/endstone-territory/README.md

 ## Features

-Territory plugin is developed using C++ and utilizes SQLite for storing territory data, theoretically offering better performance.
+The Territory plugin is developed using C++ and utilizes SQLite for storing territory data, theoretically offering better performance.

 ## How to use

-> Install&Config
+> Install & Config

 **Install Endstone**